spencertipping/ni/oo-design.md

 ## Scheme modifiers
-These correspond to usage patterns; e.g. `hdfs+rm:` or `file+rm:` when you want to automatically delete a resource after reading it.
-The `+rm` here is a generic modifier that applies to any removable, readable resource and is implemented by metaclasses and broadcasting.
+These correspond to usage patterns; e.g. `hdfs+rm:` or `file+rm:` when you want to automatically delete a resource after it goes out of scope.
+The `+rm` here is a generic modifier that applies to any removable resource and is implemented by metaclasses and broadcasting.

 - `+async`: modify all methods to return futures of results and not block
-- `+rm`: autonuke after reading
+- `+rm`: autonuke when GC'd
 - `+tmp`: construct the path as a tempfile, e.g. `file+tmp:foo`
   - `file+tmp+rm` and `file+rm+tmp` end up doing the same thing because `+tmp` removes itself from the URI scheme when constructed.